Main Trial

 Control group

 Patients in the control group receive standard Advanced Life Support.
-Defibrillation is performed with one defibrillator in the standard A-L position and continued until ROSC, termination of resuscitation, or hospital arrival.
+Defibrillation is performed with one defibrillator in the standard antero-lateral position and continued until return of spontaneous circulation, termination of resuscitation, or arrival at hospital.

 Intervention group

-Patients randomized to the intervention group will receive Double Sequential Defibrillation (DSD).
-A second defibrillator is applied in the A-P position, and if VT/VF persists, shocks are delivered sequentially.
+Patients randomised to the intervention group will receive Double Sequential Defibrillation (DSD).
+A second defibrillator is applied with pads in the antero-posterior position, and if VT/VF persists, shocks are delivered sequentially.
 All further defibrillations follow the DSD strategy until ROSC, termination of resuscitation, or transport to hospital.

 Flowchart